Are you consistently creating content for your business? It’s always a great idea to hire expert proofreaders to polish your copy.

 #8.
 Sound judgment to use the proper tone

 Another critical skill for proofreaders is the ability to work within your writing style.
 Instead of imposing their ideas, allow for originality and the creativity you deserve during every phase of revision.
 It’s also a big plus if the proofreader is familiar with your niche or industry.

 Also, ensuring the right tone for your copy is tricky.
 Therefore, besides considering the author’s distinct voice, a proofreader makes sure that the style of content aligns with the overall brand tone.

 Does your brand have a super-friendly tone?
 Or are you aiming for a neutral voice?
-Factors that aspect tone in writing includes the following: the audience, the medium, brand personality, and document purpose.
+Factors that aspect tone in writing include the audience, the medium, brand personality, and document purpose.